seanevanlee/seanevanlee/README.md

 Full-stack developer drawing from experiences at Amazon, a venture fund and virtual reality startup

-🔭 I’m currently working React
+🔭 I’m currently working on React

-🌱 I’m currently learning TypeScript, video game logic
+🌱 I’m currently learning TypeScript, video game logic, and some free courses through Stanford online

 👯 I’m looking to collaborate on anything with everybody!
+I love meeting others and building cool products.

 👨‍💻 Most of my projects are available on my GitHub